 It can be challenging getting used to wearing a mask, but it's important to do for you and your community.
 The CDC recommends that you wear a cloth face mask when you're around people who don't live with you and in public settings when social distancing is difficult.
-We're collaborating with a non-profit organization, United We Mask, to help offer education and resources about the importance of face masking.

 What is United We Mask (UWM)?

 United We Mask is a non-profit organization with a mission to encourage sound public health habits and provide homemade masks to our communities, leaving N95 masks for members at higher risk of COVID-19 exposure.
 We promise that for every mask purchased, one is donated to an essential worker or person in need.
 Additionally, by hosting free workshops and recruiting Creatives to think about new PPE solutions based on individual needs, our goal is to ensure no matter race, socio-economic status, job, or age, we can help save lives together.

 We collaborate with hospitals, primary, secondary schools, domestic & homeless shelters, and organizations serving those who participate in the essential work of protesting for BLM for mask donation drop offs.
 Our workshops are open to the all organizations, schools, general public, and those looking to learn the tools to make a difference in their communities.